llsaboya/brevenotas-hugo/content/post/2020-08-05-ate-logo-mamis.md

 - Lefebvre Saboya

 title: 'Até logo, mamis'
-excerpt: A dor e a revolta é assunto dos vivos.
+description: A dor e a revolta é assunto dos vivos.
 E as últimas lembranças também.
 categories:
     - Notas
 tags: